Skip to main content

 Medical management of miscarriage is where medications are given to speed up the process of miscarriage.

-The treatment consists of two parts; the first part being a single tablet taken orally which will be given to you by one of the nurses whilst you are in the Gynaecology Emergency Department.
-This is called Mifepristone 200mg and acts by blocking the hormone progesterone which is important in maintaining the growth of the pregnancy.
-Following this tablet you may experience some nausea and this medication may cause some bleeding and period type abdominal pain.
-We will provide you with advice regarding pain relief and a take home prescription if required.
+The treatment consists of two parts; the first part being a single tablet taken orally which will be given to you by one of the nurses whilst you are in the hospital.
+We call this day 1.
+This is called Mifepristone and it acts by blocking the hormone progesterone which is important in maintaining early pregnancy.
+Following this tablet, you may experience some nausea and this medication may cause some bleeding and period type abdominal pain.

 What should I expect at home?

 The level of bleeding will also vary; we would expect bleeding like a heavy period with some clots of blood to be passed.
 Usually you will not pass anything that is recognisable as a pregnancy.
 The bleeding at its heaviest rarely lasts for more than a few hours.
-If the bleeding does become concerning and you are filling large sanitary pads every half hour for more than an hour then again we would advise you call the GED on 0151 702 4140 for an over the phone assessment to see if an attendance to the hospital for examination is needed.
+If the bleeding does become concerning and you are filling large sanitary pads every half hour for more than an hour then again we would advise you call the Telephone Triage* line on 0151 702 4140 for an over the phone assessment to see if an attendance to the hospital for examination is needed.

 What happens if I don’t start to bleed?